How is Lyme disease diagnosed?

 After the confirmatory testing is performed, the bands are read by densitometry software.
 The use of this process allows for higher precision and better reproducibility.
 Unlike most testing, which is read by visual inspection, Coppe Laboratories testing is not subject to technical operator variability.

 Coppe Laboratories’ results are clearly presented: We provide a report that contains an image of the actual Immunoblot with the intensity of each band recorded both numerically and graphically.
 The results are clearly presented at the bottom of the form.

 Can you test for tick-borne infections other than Lyme?

-Additionally, Coppe Laboratories has developed testing for the Powassan virus (POWV).
+In addition to offering the most comprehensive Lyme tests on the market, Coppe also offers co-infection testing for the most relevant agents transmitted by the deer tick.
+Our complete Tick-borne Disease Panel includes testing for the bacterial agent Anaplasma, previously known as human granulocytic ehrlichiosis (HGE), the protozoan Babesia microti and the only commercially-available panel of tests for Powassan virus.
 Powassan is a tick-borne infection occurring in certain regions of North America and Canada.
 POWV has been cited as causing symptoms similar to Lyme disease.
 The virus is not susceptible to antibiotic therapy.
-Coppe Laboratories is be the first commercial laboratory to offer this testing.

 Lyme disease can cause the body’s immune system to become abnormal.
 This imbalance may lead to reactivations of pathogens commonly present in the body that do not cause disease symptoms in individuals with a normal immune system.
 Human herpesvirus-6 (HHV-6), can cause problems in Lyme patients, and Coppe Laboratories offers specialized testing for this virus.